RecursiveFunctions/ImageMetaDataRandomizer/README.md

 ## 🚀 Planned Features

-- **Graphical User Interface (GUI)**: A user-friendly interface for those who prefer not to use the command line
 - **Custom Randomization Profiles**: Ability to select which metadata fields to randomize
-- **Batch Processing Enhancements**: Progress bar and more detailed reporting
+- **Batch Processing Enhancements**: Progress bar and more detailed reporting for CLI and GUI
 - **Additional Image Format Support**: Extending beyond JPEG to support PNG, TIFF, and other formats

 ---